Dashi-Media/easy-pricing-tables-free/readme.txt

 * Small UI improvement: moved the "Pricing Tables" setting link in the left-hand navigation further down.

 = 1.4.4 =
-* UI improvements
+* Pricing Table editor UI improvements
 * Added support for shortcode buttons like S2 member
 * Fixed incompatibility with the Theme Foundry Basis theme
-* Decreased file size of plugin
+* Decreased file size of Easy Pricing Tables plugin
 * Fixed CSS incompatibility with some themes
 * Added an update notice

 = 1.4.3 =
-* Added the ability to clone existing tables
+* Added the ability to clone existing pricing tables
 * Added row IDs to pricing table HTML (now you can change alternate row colors using CSS)
 * Bugfixes
 * Fixed CSS conflicts with some themes